 Be the first to get expert restaurant recommendations for every situation right in your inbox.

 The Gage is our top choice in the Loop for bar food.
 The menu is full of elevated classics, like bison tartare, poutine, and entrees like fish and chips.
 Since this spot is right across from Millenium Park, you can also plan on it being full of tourists.
 But at least they’re the cool kind of tourists who know where to go for a good meal.

 photo credit: Sandy Noto

 For a break from the crowded Chicago streets, go to Cindy’s.
 It’s on Michigan Ave on top of the Chicago Athletic Association, and has beautiful views overlooking Millennium Park and Lake Michigan.
 It’s particularly good for groups, with a lot of dishes designed to be shared among three or four people.
 You’ll probably have to wait for the elevator, but if you could handle the parade, you'll be fine.

 Cafecito has one of our favorite sandwiches in the city, and this casual spot is convenient for a quick meal after the parade.
 Order a Cubano—it’s the best thing here, which is saying something since their other sandwiches, like the ropa vieja, are also very good.
 Get a cafe con leche too.
 Cafecito has a few other locations in the city, but the one in the Loop is the best since it’s probably the one within walking distance of your office.

-Good Funk is right on the river and owned by the same people as Beatnik in West Town.
-And much like Beatnik, this place puts a lot of effort into its atmosphere.
+This spot is right on the river and owned by the same people as Beatnik in West Town.
+And much like the original Beatnik, this place puts a lot of effort into its atmosphere.
 It’s meant to feel like a lively European cafe (so it can get a little loud), and it has an eclectic menu, with dishes like beet hummus, crab brandade, and curried meatballs.
 It's small, opens at 3pm, and doesn't take reservations, but give it a shot.